Second Difference Solutions, LLC

 Scene 3: DuPont ROE Decomposition

 Feature shown: Ratio Analysis, DuPont breakdown.
 Question answered: Why did return on equity improve if margins compressed?
-Suggested model: Premium tier – multi-step reasoning with dependent arithmetic (Claude Opus 4.6, GPT-5, or Gemini 2.5 Pro).
+Suggested model: Premium tier, for multi-step reasoning with dependent arithmetic (Claude Opus 4.6, GPT-5, or Gemini 2.5 Pro).

 Scene 4: “Is A/R the Hidden Bomb?”

 Feature shown: Working Capital ratios, A/R Collection Period.
 Question answered: Are we getting paid fast enough?
-Suggested model: Standard tier – ratio interpretation with a recommendation (Claude Sonnet 4.6 or GPT-5 Mini).
+Suggested model: Standard tier, for ratio interpretation with a takeaway (Claude Sonnet 4.6 or GPT-5 Mini).

 Prompt to try: “What is my Days Sales Outstanding for 2024 vs 2025, and what would it take to get it into a healthier range?”